holomorph/powersave/README.rst

 A fork from vodik_'s powersave_.
 My configuration for maximizing the battery life on my Vaio VPCSA4.

-Included here are various config-lets that set or control certain power saving features.
+Included here are various configs that set or control certain power saving features.
 As much as possible is set statically on boot; it's silly to have needless power consumption.
-This is integrated with vodik's backlight-utils_.
+This is integrated with vodik's backlight-util package lightd_.

 modprobe.d/powersave.conf
 -------------------------